 Value added taxes general principles

 When selling and importing goods to and from another country, some considerations to taxation should be made.
-Here is a general guideline to get you started.
+On this page is a general guideline to get you started.
 OGOship recommends VAT compliance but the responsibility for being compliant is for the Merchant.
 Certain OGOship warehouses (e.g. warehouse in the United Kingdom) require VAT compliance to enable their usage.

-When goods are imported from a non-EU country to an EU member country, the customs duties and taxes need to be paid to the country where the goods 1st arrive inside the EU.
+When goods are imported into a country, the customs duties and taxes need to be paid to the country where the goods 1st arrive, if the goods cross a customs border.
 In case e.g. importing to Estonia, the customs duties and taxes would need to be paid to the Estonian authorities.
 There are some things to consider:

-- Your company needs an EORI number.
+- If importing to Europe, your company needs an EORI number.
 You may apply for this number from the local customs authorities where your company is currently registered in.
 If your company is registered in Sweden, you must apply for an EORI number from Sweden.
-This is usually a very simple and short process.
+This is a simple process but might take time between 1 - 4 weeks.

-- When you import the goods to another country, you need to pay the local value added taxes (VAT) to the country in question.
-In e.g. Estonia the VAT rate is 20 % and when importing from outside the EU to Estonia, you need to pay the 20 % VAT to the Estonian authorities.
+- Regarding VAT: When you import the goods to another country, you need to pay the local value added taxes to the country in question.
+In e.g. Estonia the VAT rate is 20 % and therefore when importing from outside the EU to Estonia, you need to pay the 20 % VAT to the Estonian authorities.

-Please note: your freight company handles all customs duties and VAT payments on your behalf.
-You only need the EORI number is needed nevertheless in Europe.
+Please note: your freight company can be asked to handle all customs duties and VAT payments on your behalf, however the EORI number is needed nevertheless in Europe.

 Selling to another country